Last updated: July 3, 2022

 If one of your hard drives makes funny noise or has been contaminated with malware, then it is best to plug in an external recovery hard drive containing TestDisk software and make a clone your disk before the latter completely lets go.

-TestDisk is a French software for Windows 10, free and open source that will help you repair or recover as much data as possible from a defective hard drive.
+TestDisk is a French software for Windows 10, free and open source that will help you repair or recover as much data as possible from a faulty hard drive.
 This program allows you to make a bit by bit copy of the hard disk.
 This copy will be an identical clone of the disk, which means that you can recover all the files from it, even those that have been deleted.

-Clone Windows 10 hard drive
+Clone hard drive Windows 10

 Step 1: download and install Testdisk